On The Cost Function Associated With Legendrian Knots

 In contrast, there have not been many attempts to understand the \emph{space} of all Legendrian representatives of a given knot type.
 Whether the set of all Legendrian representatives of a given knot type admits a meaningful and natural structure is the question in focus.
 Mountain ranges formed by Legendrian representatives based on $tb $ and $rot $ have been useful in a limited manner (\cite{E}).
 The limitation of mountain ranges arises from the fact that $tb$ and $rot$ are not sufficient for many families of knot types.

 In this article, we introduce a function that assigns a non-negative integer to a pair of Legendrian representatives of a given knot type.
-Roughly speaking, this function measures the obstruction for converting a topological isotopy between two Legendrian representatives into a Legendrian isotopy.
+Roughly speaking, this function measures the obstruction to converting a topological isotopy between two Legendrian representatives into a Legendrian isotopy.
 The output of this function, an integer, tells us the minimum cost we have to pay to upgrade a topological isotopy into a Legendrian isotopy.
-Hence we refer it as the `Cost function'.
-We show that the Cost function gives a metric (see Section \ref{Costgraph}) on the set Legendrian representatives of a given knot type turning it into a metric space.
+Hence we refer to it as the `Cost function'.
+We show that the Cost function gives a metric (see Section \ref{Costgraph}) on the set of Legendrian representatives of a given knot type turning it into a metric space.
 Therefore, we get a graph of Legendrian representatives where path metric is given by the Cost function.